O365/python-o365/docs/source/getting_started.rst

 .. note::
    You only need the scopes when login as those are kept stored within the token on the token backend.

-The user of this library can then request access to one or more of these resources by providing scopes to the oauth provider.
+The user of this library can then request access to one or more of these resources by providing scopes to the OAuth provider.

 .. note::
    If you later on change the scopes requested, the current token will be invalid, and you will have to re-authenticate.
 The user that logins will be asked for consent.